 The celebration of Groundhog Day came to America along with immigrants from Great Britain and Germany.
 The tradition can be traced to early Christians in Europe, when a hedgehog was said to look for his shadow on Candlemas Day.

 If Candlemas Day be fair and bright, winter will have another flight.
 But if it be dark with clouds and rain, winter is gone and will not come again.

 Half your wood and half your hay, you should have on Candlemas Day.

 Quando a Senhora das Candeias está a rir está o inverno para vir, quando está a chorar está o inverno a acabar.
-Here is the translation: If she smiles (Sun) the winter is yet to come, if she cries (Rain) the winter is over.
+[Translation: If Our Lady of Candles smiles (Sun) the winter is yet to come, if she cries (Rain) the winter is over.]

 One final note.
 It’s supposed to be bad luck to leave your Christmas decorations up after Groundhog Day.